 E. Interim Suspension and Proceedings

-The Dean of Students may suspend any student from the University pending investigation, action or prosecution of charges of an alleged conduct violation if the Dean has reason to believe that the student's physical or emotional safety and well-being, the safety and well-being of the other University community members or the protection of University property requires such suspension.
+The Associate Vice President for Student Life may suspend any student from the University pending investigation, action or prosecution of charges of an alleged conduct violation if the Associate Vice President has reason to believe that the student's physical or emotional safety and well-being, the safety and well-being of the other University community members or the protection of University property requires such suspension.

-If it is found necessary to exercise the authority to suspend a student on an interim basis, the Dean of Students shall:
+If it is found necessary to exercise the authority to suspend a student on an interim basis, the Associate Vice President for Student Life shall: